codeforkjeff/dbt-sqlite/README.md

       schema_directory: '/myproject/data/schemas'

       # optional: semi-colon separated list of file paths for SQLite extensions to load.
-      # digest.so is needed to provide the md5 function needed for snapshots to work.
+      # digest.so is needed to provide for snapshots to work; see README
-      # see section in README on how to install it
       extensions: "/path/to/sqlite-digest/digest.so"

 ```